“Well its 3 AM again, like it always seems to be

 And I wish I was a sailor so I could know just how to trust

 Maybe I could bring some grace back home to the dryland for each of us”

 Personally, this is my favorite lyric of all time.
 Maybe it is the fishermen in my blood or the theologian in my mind, but I knew that this lyric encompassed my calling from the very first time I heard it.
-About a decade ago, I stood on a beach getting hit by the outer bands of a hurricane (I don’t suggest doing this), and it was absolutely terrifying.
+About a decade ago, I stood on a beach getting hit by the outer bands of a hurricane.
+I don’t suggest doing this; it was absolutely terrifying.
 As I watched massive waves swallow the Pensacola Pier like it was a plank, I knew that this feeling of total awe, fear, reverence, and helplessness must be what people meant by “the Holy Fear of God.”
 The experiences were definitely different, but just like I was paralyzed by fear on that beach, I was paralyzed by fear on that dryer staring into the void of my own self-conscience(s).
-Such experiences are the experiences of finitude, and they are Holy.
-Upon leaving these moments, they not only make life more vibrant but ground us and force us to look to each other with trust and love, for how else will we weather these existential hurricanes?
+Such experiences bring with them the feelings of finitude, and they are Holy.
+In the wakes of these moments, life not only feels more vibrant but the experiences ground us and force us to look to each other with trust and love.
+How else will we weather these existential hurricanes?